FlorianS4/Project-1-Soccer/README.md

 - On mobile devices ( and other smaller screens) instead of the menu parts, a menu-icon (commonly used burger menu favicon) with is shown.
 When clicking on this a drop-down menu with the different menu parts is shown.
 ### Hero Image
 ![Picture of Hero Image](docs/readme-images/hero-picture.png)
-- The Hero Image consist of a background picture with a cover text on top.
+- The Hero Image consists of a background picture with a cover text on top.
 - The cover text moves depending on the screen size.
 - On the bottom of the Hero Image is the first Heading of the page to start going further into detail about the website.
 I chose this so the user will be fluently led from the image and the name of the club to what the club is about.
 - Both text fields have a semi-transparent look, so the Hero Image is still visible, while still highlighting the text parts.